lgienapp/aquarel/README.md

 ###### How is this different from matplotlib style sheets?

 `aquarel` is a wrapper around the stylesheets, so everything you can do with stylesheets can be achieved with `aquarel`.
-However there are some notable shortcomings of stylesheets that `aquarel` adresses:
+However there are some notable shortcomings of stylesheets that `aquarel` addresses:
 1. **On-the-fly templating** – the stylesheets are applied once and are then used for every plot in the current plotting context (py-file, notebook, ipython session, ...). `aquarel` takes a different approach here and aims to provide per-plot styling with optional temporary changes.
 The style `aquarel` applies lasts throughout the context manager (`with aquarel.Theme:`), and switches back to whatever is the global default style outside of it.
 This allows you to do plot-level temporary changes.
 You have one plot in your notebook that needs no minor ticks? just `with theme.set_ticks():` for this plot only.
 2. **Simplified templating**: matplotlib stylesheets have a lot of redundant keys for most applications.
 For example, you rarely want to have different colors for both axes; while possible with a stylefile, its cumbersome to change all the different keys to achieve a uniform look. `aquarel` simplifies this with e.x. a single `set_color(ticks="#eee")` call, which changes all related and relevant keys for ticks.
 Note that this simplifies the API, but does not restrict capabilities: the `set_overrides` method accepts every possible stylefile key if you want to access low-level styling.
-3. **Transforms**: some style elements, like trimmed axes, are not achievable with stylesheets alone (see README for more informations). `aquarel` defines a few of these transforms (and hopefully many more in the future), and makes them persistable and shareable through aquarel themes.
-Instead of having to apply a seaborn despine after every plot, you can have a global style that specifies a trim, and have consistent styling throughout with minimal code repitition.
+3. **Transforms**: some style elements, like trimmed axes, are not achievable with stylesheets alone (see README for more information). `aquarel` defines a few of these transforms (and hopefully many more in the future), and makes them persistable and shareable through aquarel themes.
+Instead of having to apply a seaborn despine after every plot, you can have a global style that specifies a trim, and have consistent styling throughout with minimal code repetition.